 Ironically, Koplowitz wrote “The Strip” only after he realized that the book he started out to produce — an anthology of his writings going back to high school — would never sell.
 By focusing on the strip in Carbondale he had limited his audience, but found one.

 The manuscript was composed on a used typewriter in Buckminster Fuller’s former dome home in Carbondale.
 Deb Browne did the design, layout, typesetting and much more.
-Koplowitz also filled CAD with historical and contemporary photos and illustrations by the likes of P.S.
+Koplowitz also filled CAD with memorable photos and illustrations by the likes of P.S.
 Mueller, Dan Wood and Marvin Hill, who drew the cover art.
-The graphics are the other thing that makes CAD memorable.

 The rest of CAD is what the original book started out to be — a collection of Koplowitz’s writings from what he calls his “Blue Period.”
 Included are such titles as “Kidnapped by Jesus Freaks” and “Kid Clyde: An Existentualist’s Horror Story”; rants on such subjects as women’s lib and “niggercommiekikes”; a new journalism treatment of the 1976 Republican National Convention; and a poem, “The Horny Blues.”
 Let’s just say Koplowitz’s instinct was probably correct — it never would have sold.
 But tacked on to “The Strip,” the stories continue to explore the terrain of teenage angst, and the illustrations are fun.

 In 2007, Koplowitz and Browne collaborated on a 25th anniversary edition.
 Both editions are now out of print.
 Working with PDF scans from the original book, Koplowitz produced the 2018 POD and ebook versions on his home computer.
 Processing, printing and distribution is being handled by Ingramspark, a subsidiary of Ingram, the world’s largest book distributor.
-The books and ebooks will be available on Amazon, while a PDF version suitable for all screens will be sold here.
+The books and ebooks are available on Amazon, while a PDF version suitable for all screens is available here.